briochemc/GEOTRACES.jl/ReadMe.md

 should work.

 ### What this package does

+Simply put, this package helps you read and use GEOTRACES data in Julia.

 - Most GEOTRACES variable names are not very explicit (e.g., `var70` for Cadmium).
     For this reason, GEOTRACES.jl provides shortcut names for common tracers/variables.